runpod/docs/docs/serverless/workers/vllm/get-started.md

 RunPod provides a simple way to run large language models (LLMs) as a Serverless Endpoint. vLLM Workers are a pre-build docker image that you can configure entirely within the RunPod UI.

-## Get started
+## Deploy the vLLM Worker

-This step will walk you through running the vLLM Worker as Serverless Endpoint to RunPod.
+This step walks you through running the vLLM Worker as Serverless Endpoint to RunPod.

 1. Login to the [RunPod Serverless console](https://www.runpod.io/console/serverless).
 2. Select **+ New Endpoint**.